Organization, Nature of Operations, and Principles of Consolidation

 1. Organization, Nature of Operations, and Principles of Consolidation

 Gaia, Inc., was incorporated under the laws of the State of Colorado in 1988 and operates a global digital video subscription service and on-line community that caters to a unique and underserved subscriber base.
-Our digital content library of over 7,900 titles is available to our subscribers on most Internet-connected devices anytime, anywhere commercial free.
+Our digital content library of approximately 8,000 titles is available to our subscribers on most Internet-connected devices anytime, anywhere commercial free.
 Our subscribers have unlimited access to a vast library of inspiring films, cutting edge documentaries, interviews, yoga classes, transformation related content, and more – 90% of which is exclusively available to our subscribers for digital streaming.

 Our mission is to create a transformational network that empowers a global conscious community.
 Content on our network is delivered directly to our subscribers through our streaming platform and currently curated into three channels: Yoga, Transformation and Seeking Truth.
 We curate programming for these channels by producing content in our in-house production studios with a staff of media professionals.
 This produced and owned content currently represents about 80% of total views.
 We complement our produced and owned content through long term, predominately exclusive, licensing agreements.

 We have prepared the accompanying unaudited interim condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States (“GAAP”) and they include our accounts and those of our subsidiaries.
 Intercompany transactions and balances have been eliminated.
 The unaudited condensed consolidated financial position, results of operations and cash flows for the interim periods disclosed in this report are not necessarily indicative of future financial results.

 There have been no material changes in the Company’s significant accounting policies as disclosed in the Company’s Annual report on Form 10-K for the year ended December 31, 2016.